MassimoC/aca-traefik-ingress/README.md

 # aca-traefik-ingress

-use traefik as ingress with Azure Container Apps
+Host traefik as ingress with Azure Container Apps (external ingress) to route calls to other ACA applications (limited ingress) in the same Azure Container Apps environment.